Atosito/Steam-Trade-Bot-TF2-/README.md

 >- [steam-tradeoffer-manager](https://www.npmjs.com/package/steam-tradeoffer-manager) | This module is designed to be a completely self-contained manager for Steam trade offers.
 >- [tf2](https://www.npmjs.com/package/tf2) | This module provides a very flexible interface for interacting with the Team Fortress 2 Game Coordinator.
 It's designed to work with a node-steam SteamUser or node-steam-user SteamUser instance.
 >- and more..

+# What it really does? - Step by Step -
+> 0. Pending about: Steam Community notifications: Friend requests, new trade offers, any change in trade offer state.
+This is thanks to events listeners, base of node.js.
+You will need to know how they works: [Documentation](https://nodejs.org/api/events.html)
+> 1. Login into Steam and set TF2 as game played.
+> 2. Load TF2's BP and organize it by type.
+> 3.